-Can you imagine that the quality of your sleep could have anything to do with increasing belly fat?
-Well, there’s more to it than we imagine… Let’s see what the connection between the two could be:
+Can you imagine that the lack of sleep could have anything to do with belly fat?
+Maybe there is more to it than we can imagine!
+Science gives the answer if there is a link between lack of sleep and obesity.

-In a small number of sleep deprivation experiments in healthy people, an association was found between sleep deprivation and abdominal obesity.
+In a sleep deprivation experiment in healthy people, scientists found an association between lack of sleep and abdominal obesity.

-Dr. Naima Covassin of the Mayo Clinic in Rochester, Minnesota, and colleagues enrolled 12 healthy non-obese volunteers aged 19 to 39 years in a randomized controlled trial in which one group had controlled sleep restriction (2 weeks of 4 hours of sleep), the other “received” controlled normal sleep (9 hours of sleep per night).
-In the study, participants’ calorie intake was monitored, and their energy expenditure was tracked with an accelerometer.
+Dr. Naima Covassin at the Mayo Clinic in Rochester, Minnesota, and colleagues enrolled 12 healthy non-obese volunteers aged 19 to 39 years in a randomized controlled trial in which one group had controlled sleep restriction (2 weeks of 4 hours of sleep).
+The other group “received” controlled normal sleep (9 hours of sleep per night).
+Participants’ calorie intake was monitored, and their energy expenditure was tracked with an accelerometer.

-- participants ate an average of 308 calories more per day than their peers with controlled sleep,
+- ate an average of 308 calories more per day than their peers with controlled sleep,

-- translated into a weight gain of 0.5 kg, it also led to an increase in visceral adipose tissue of about 11% (7.8 cm2).
+- gained weight and saw an increase in visceral adipose tissue of about 11% (7.8 cm2).

 The distribution of belly fat was assessed using CT scans on days 1 and 18 of the study.

-Those who received sleep deprivation increased their body weight by about 0.5 kg by the end of 2 weeks and saw a significant increase in adipose tissue in the abdomen area, especially inside the abdomen (visceral fat).
+Those who received sleep deprivation, lack of sleep they got more obese: increased their body weight by about 0.5 kg by the end of 2 weeks and saw a significant increase in adipose tissue in the abdomen area, especially inside the abdomen (visceral fat).

-The study found that sleep deprivation alters the “pathway” of fat in the body, i.e. fat is placed in the wrong place.
+The study found that lack of sleep alters the “pathway” of fat in the body, i.e. fat is placed in the wrong place, so people can get obese.
 In addition, it has been found that if a short-term sleep disorder does not significantly increase body weight, sleep disturbance results in fat storage disorders and can lead to an increased risk of cardiovascular disease and unhealthy body composition (visceral fat mass).
+Source: https://www.sci.news/medicine/sleep-deficiency-abdominal-visceral-obesity-10664.html

 Conclusion: